Contaflex III

 35mm SLR in the 1950s

 The Contaflex is a leaf shutter SLR that was in production from 1953 to 1972, with the Contaflex III variant made from 1957 to 1959 (McKeown, 1996).
-As a 1950s SLR, it was an innovative design in the pre-Nikon F era, before the 35mm SLR had reached maturity.
+It was an innovative design in an era when the rangefinder was the dominant design of the 35mm camera, and when focal plane shutters were the norm in SLR cameras.
+In 1953, even the Hasselblad had a focal plane shutter rather than a leaf shutter.

 The leaf shutter adds complexity

-Leaf shutter SLRs are complex.
-Because the leaf shutter is forward of the mirror, it has to be open to let light in for framing and focusing.
+Leaf shutter SLRs are more complex than those with a focal plane shutter.
+The leaf shutter is forward of the mirror, so it has to be open to let light in for framing and focusing.
 So there is another shutter in the rear, behind the mirror and in front of the film, which is closed, to keep light away from the film.
-This rear shutter is a door-type of design and is not timed like the front (leaf) shutter.
+This rear shutter is a door-type design and is not timed like the front (leaf) shutter.

 Leaf (front) shutter closes